bonbytes/CDE/README.md

+# Useful files and plugins regarding tmux

+## Usage
-Those files have to be stores in ~/tmux/ to function properly.
+tmux-resurrect has to be stored in ~/tmux/ to function properly.
+<br/><br/>
+.tmux.conf is a user config-file for tmux.
+You have to copy it to ~/ to be automatically detected by tmux.